 But never, ever pay for positive Yelp reviews because if they catch you, you will feel their wrath.
 No one wants be labeled a Yelp Review Cheater and this is what they will see:

-If you are feeling lucky, you can use the guidance above to create a team of positive Yelp reviewers that avoid the Yelp filter and can be used for good (and evil).
-But this requires a lot more effort than it is worth just to get a couple positive reviews.
+There are those who might read this post and think that you can use the guidance above to create a team of positive Yelp reviewers that get through the Yelp filter and can be used for good (and evil).
+But this requires a lot more effort than it is worth just to get a couple positive reviews, and I wouldn’t risk Yelp’s wrath.
+They have advanced algorithms to see who is trying to cheat the Yelp Review Filter.
 Nothing beats creating a sustainable program to have your customers turn positive experiences into positive Yelp reviews – even if many of them get caught in the Yelp Review Filter.

 For example, you might say “Hey, if you like our LocalVox blog, please leave us a review on Yelp talking about the blog” – especially if you are an active Yelper. 😉 Hint.
 Hint.

 Our Most Valuable Advice About the Yelp Review Filter…